rhidwan09/login-signup-reactjs-template/README.md

-Integrasi with redux/flux is not working, and still learn about reactjs more.. its my first projek use the reactjs, still see more tutorial about that.
+Integrasi with redux/flux is not working, and still learn about reactjs more.. its my first projek use the reactjs, see more tutorial about that.

 enjoy !!